-1 & Â½ cups of mixed raw nuts (chestnuts, pecans & Brazils go well in this)
+1 ½ cups mixed raw nuts (chestnuts, pecans, and Brazil nuts go well in this)

-1 scant level teaspoon of mixed spice*
+1 teaspoon mixed spice

-1 Tbs raw agave syrup (optional)
+1 tablespoon raw agave syrup (optional)

 2/3 cup mixed vine fruit or raisins

-4-6 fresh pitted dates
+4-6 fresh dates (pitted)

-3. Do a taste test, and add more agave if necessary, but remember that the dates will be adding sweetness too and Christmas pudding isn’t meant to be too sweet.
-(You can make this without the agave if you like, but I find the dates and vine fruit don’t quite cut through the bitterness of the spices on their own, especially if your mixed spice contains mace, cloves or a lot of nutmeg.)
+3. Do a taste test.
+Add more agave, if necessary, but remember that the dates will be adding sweetness too and Christmas pudding isn’t meant to be too sweet (You can make this without the agave if you like, but I find the dates and vine fruit don’t quite cut through the bitterness of the spices on their own, especially if your mixed spice contains mace, cloves or a lot of nutmeg.)

-Then, with the food processor running, drop in the dates one at a time, and let each one get processed in to the mix.
+4. Then, with the food processor running, drop in the dates one at a time, and let each one get processed in to the mix.
 Keep adding them until the mix starts to stick together.

-If you want to make these a bit chewier, try forming the balls around a couple of raisins, or even pieces of candied peel or crystallised ginger.
+If you want to make these a bit chewier, try forming the balls around a couple of raisins, pieces of candied peel, or crystallized ginger.
 (If only they were prettier, they’d make a great present for someone!)

-*If you donâ€™t have any mixed spice, you can easily make your own.
-I use an equal mix of ground cinnamon, allspice, clove, nutmeg and ginger.
+If you don’t have any mixed spice, you can easily make your own.
+I use an equal mix of ground cinnamon, allspice, clove, nutmeg, and ginger.

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2017 The Rawtarian.

 This information is not intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.